-Pain Management Clinic Offers An Alternative To Opioids
+Pain Management Program Offers An Alternative To Opioids

 For pain, a series of doctors prescribed him a variety of opioids: Vicodin, Percocet and Oxycontin.

 In less than a year, the 45-year-old from Federal Heights, Colo., says he was hooked.
-"I spent most of my time high, laying on the couch, not doing nothing, sleeping, dozing off, falling asleep everywhere," he says.
+"I spent most of my time high, lying on the couch, not doing nothing, sleeping, dozing off, falling asleep everywhere," he says.

 Kerley lost weight.
 He lost his job.
 His relationships with his wife and kids suffered.
 He remembers when he hit rock bottom.
 One night hanging out in a friend's basement, he drank three beers and the alcohol reacted with an opioid in his system.